-\textbf{Limitation of Prior Work: Suboptimal Sets of Inputs.} Some zero-shot retrieval methods \citep{paramanayakam2025less, gao2025tool} implement $\omega$ as the cosine similarity between embeddings of the query (or a transformation of it) and embeddings of each tool description.
-Therefore, let $f_{desc}$ be the description of $f$, and letting $\funcF_{desc} = \{f_{desc} \mid \forall f \in \funcF\}$, the retriever module $\omega$ becomes a function of $q$ and $\funcF_{desc}$: $\omega\left(q, \funcF_{desc}\right)$.
-Furthermore, the retrieved set $\funcF_t$ is used throughout the entire trajectory, constant throughout time steps $t \in [0, T]$.
+\paragraph{Limitation of Prior Work: Suboptimal Sets of Inputs.} Some zero-shot retrieval methods \citep{paramanayakam2025less, gao2025tool} implement $\omega$ as the cosine similarity between embeddings of the query (or a transformation of it) and embeddings of each tool description.
+Furthermore, the retrieved set $\funcF_t$ is used throughout the entire trajectory, constant throughout the $T$ timesteps.
 Relying solely on static tool descriptions often overlook the dynamic nature of tool usage in context.
 While semantic similarity between queries and tool descriptions may capture surface-level relevance \citep{lin2024hammer}, it fails to account for how tools are actually sequenced in real tasks.
 Other work such as \cite{liu2024toolnet} utilize collected demonstration trajectory data $D$ of function calling tasks, obtained by tool providers \citep{paranjape2023art}, historical tool trajectories \citep{chen2025gtool} or generated \citep{erdogan2024tinyagent, gao2025tool, patil2024gorilla}.
 With $D$, they compute empirical next-function probabilities based on the latest function $f_{t-1}$ to obtain $\funcF_t$.
 However, this limited context does not model multi-step tool dependencies well.
-For example, if sending the same email to multiple people, \textit{``get\_email\_address''} must be called consecutively multiple times.
-Demonstrations that contain function trajectories such as these will cause a high value of $P(\text{\textit{``get\_email\_address''}}|\text{\textit{``get\_email\_address''}})$, thus biasing the agent to repeatedly call it more times than necessary.
+For example, if sending the same email to multiple people, \textit{getEmailAddress} must be called consecutively multiple times.
+Demonstrations that contain function trajectories such as these will cause a high value of $P$(\text{\textit{getEmailAddress}}|\text{\textit{getEmailAddress}}), thus biasing the agent to repeatedly call it more times than necessary.